The Secret to Creating Impactful Company Values in 2026

 What does this mean for your startup?
 Well, you’re in the best possible position to make early emotional connections with your customers.
 Once customers have decided they prefer a particular option, post-hoc rationalization makes it difficult for them to backpedal.
 The sooner you can make emotional connections with your customer, the better off you’ll be.
 And the best place to start is through your values statement.

 Secondly, customers who feel connected to your company are more valuable than those who are just satisfied.
-They spend twice as much as satisfied customers and have a 306 percent higher lifetime value.
+Emotionally connected customers have a 306% higher lifetime value, with an average loyalty duration of 5.1 years versus 3.4 years for satisfied customers.

 Emotionally connected consumers stay with a brand two years longer and recommend brands at much higher rates (30.2 percent vs. 7.6 percent).
 Knowing your customer’s value is key to earning their loyalty and longevity.